Chat with Maine Hams

-This repeater is the home of the Newcomer’s Net every Sunday night at 6:45 PM, and the Wireless Society of Southern Maine’s on-air meeting the third Thursday of every month at 7 PM.
+This repeater is the home of the Newcomer’s Net every Sunday night at 6:45 PM, and the Wireless Society of Southern Maine’s on-air meeting the third Thursday of every month at 7 PM (barring major holidays).

 The KQ1L ℹ repeater system consists of several localized towers linked by microwave in a hub-and-spoke fashion to the primary repeater, which itself has extensive coverage throughout Maine.
 The primary repeater, which this stream is listening in on, is located on Streaked Mountain in Buckfield, ME.

 You’ll often hear SKYWARN net activations for weather spotters to provide storm damage and accumulation reports to a representative of the National Weather Service in Gray, ME.
-Nets include a weekly SKYWARN training net on Saturdays at 7:30 PM, Miriam’s Swap-Net on Sundays at 6:30 PM, and the Oxford County ARES meeting on the air on Mondays at 7:30 PM.
+Nets include a weekly SKYWARN training net on Saturdays at 7:30 PM, Miriam’s Swap-Net on Sundays at 6:30 PM (currently on hiatus), and the Oxford County ARES meeting on the air on Mondays at 7:30 PM.

 - Chat module may not load over HTTPS, since it is a resource loaded from outside of my website.
 Simply change the URL to http:// or follow the link to Freenode.